aaronkplatt/sunshineSurfClub.github.io/README.md

 How to set up sending email to user, - to do --------

-Can you make the curser a wave using font awesome, - no When submit, submit buton spin and fade, - maybe
+Can you make the curser a wave using font awesome, - no When submit, submit buton spin and fade, - no

 fix white, done
 go daddy deploy